-This is a big area of concern as more and more people seem to be getting allergies.
-Have you noticed that kids cannot take products containing nuts to school and there are more restaurants, cafes and supermarkets stocking gluten free and dairy free food options?
+This is a big area of concern as more people seem to be getting allergies.
+Have you noticed that kids cannot take products containing nuts to school, and there are more restaurants, cafes and supermarkets stocking gluten free and dairy free food options?

-So what is going on?
+So what’s going on?
 Perhaps it’s because food is not what it used to be because of genetic engineering and modifications of food substances.
-Perhaps it’s because our digestive systems and immune systems are weakening due to extra chemicals in the environment and poor diets.
-Perhaps it’s due to poor lifestyle habits and the extra stresses in an electronic, economically challenged world.
+Or maybe our digestive and immune systems are weakening due to extra chemicals in the environment and poor diets.
+Or is it because of poor lifestyle habits and the extra stresses in an electronic, economically challenged world.

-When you know the reason, appropriate corrections can be made, such as avoiding the offending substances, at least while the healing process of your gut and immune system is going on.
+When you know the reason, appropriate corrections can be made, such as avoiding the offending substances – at least while your gut and immune system is healing.

-The foods considered to be the top 10 most reactive foods are:
+The foods considered to be the top 10 most reactive are:

 – Dairy: some react to the casein and others, the lactose